johanfrank/wp-plugin-base/README.md

 The before callback functions have one parameter, and that is the `$data` about to be saved as post meta.

 ## Update history

+**Version 0.5**
+* Fixed bug where post meta fields could only be edited on custom post types.
+* Image preview for media field type.
+* Added function to render templates.

 **Version 0.4**
 * Added data removal page in Admin > Tools menu.